kzmijews/calculator/README.md

     --output type=local,dest=./ .
 ```

-BThe build output will be available in the `./artifacts` directory.
+The build output will be available in the `./artifacts` directory.

 # Run
 The application can be run in multiple modes, as described in the sections below.